Oracle Transportation Management Source

 | AUDIT_TRAIL | AUDIT_TRAIL_GID | Audit trail records tracking data changes and user actions |

-All objects use UPDATE_DATE as the cursor field for incremental sync.
-Objects are discovered dynamically via the Export API - if a table has no data, it will not appear in schema discovery but will become available once data exists.
+All supported objects use UPDATE_DATE as the cursor field for incremental sync.
+Objects are discovered dynamically via the Export API -- if a table has no data at discovery time, it will not appear in schema discovery but will become available once data exists.

 Incremental Sync

-OTM connector supports time-based incremental sync using cursor fields:
+The OTM connector supports time-based incremental sync using a cursor field on every supported object:

 - Cursor field:

-UPDATE_DATEorLAST_UPDATE_DATE(varies by object) - Sync mode: Time-range based with lookback support
+UPDATE_DATE(used by all 18 supported tables) - Sync mode: Time-range based with lookback support

-- Strategy: Cutoff time approach to handle late-arriving data
+- Strategy: Cutoff time approach to handle late-arriving data, with server-side clock skew correction

 How it works: